 - Pregnancy – due to rapid weight gain

-- Poor footwear – wearing unsupportive shoes
+- Poor footwear – wearing unstable shoes

-Treatment of Hereditary Factors
+Treatment of Genetic Factors in North Seattle

 Fortunately both flat feet and tight calf muscles can be treated.